jaronbarends/language-buddy/docs/decisions.md

 **Rationale:** Supersedes the 2026-07-17 decision.
 Spike 2 showed TTS is relatively easy to implement, and it meaningfully improves UX for a speaking-practice product.
 Given the low implementation cost and high UX value, it belongs in MVP rather than "shortly after."

+---

+## Provider & cost decisions (pre-Spike 1)

+### Gemini free tier abandoned as dev/runtime baseline

+**Date:** 2026-07-20
+**Decision:** Stop relying on Gemini's free tier, including for Spike 1.
+Free tier will not be used for MVP development or production.
+**Rationale:** The account's actual Google AI Studio dashboard showed a 20 requests/day (RPD) cap for Gemini 2.5 Flash — far below what even a single normal dev session needs, let alone Spike 1's ~15–50 planned requests.
+This is a harder constraint than the general "free tier has reliability caveats" framing originally logged in this doc and in requirements.md — at this level, RPD blocks routine development, not just edge cases.

+### Monthly AI API budget ceiling: $5

+**Date:** 2026-07-20
+**Decision:** Cap total AI API spend (dev, spikes, and MVP usage combined) at $5/month.
+**Rationale:** Token-level cost modeling for both Gemini 2.5 Flash-Lite ($0.10/$0.40 per million tokens) and OpenAI GPT-4o-mini ($0.15/$0.60 per million tokens) puts a full 10-turn conversation at a small fraction of a cent — thousands of conversations fit inside $5/month for either provider.
+Cost is not a meaningful constraint at this project's scale.

+### Claude ruled out as MVP provider

+**Date:** 2026-07-20
+**Decision:** Not spiking or building against Claude (Anthropic) for this project.
+**Rationale:** Claude Haiku 4.5 pricing (~$1.00/$5.00 per million tokens) is roughly 10x Gemini/OpenAI's cheap-tier models.
+Not disqualifying on its own at this scale, but with no stated preference for Claude specifically, cost tips the choice toward Gemini/OpenAI.

+### Spike 1 will evaluate two providers: Gemini and OpenAI

+**Date:** 2026-07-20
+**Decision:** Run Spike 1 (scenario coherence) against Gemini (paid tier) first.
+Plan to re-run the same spike against OpenAI (GPT-4o-mini) afterward for comparison before making a final MVP provider decision.
+**Rationale:** Token pricing and rate-limit numbers don't capture what Spike 1 is actually testing — persona/scenario coherence quality in Norwegian across turns.
+That's a per-provider empirical question, not something resolvable from pricing pages alone.

+### Gemini spend cap set before paid-tier usage

+**Date:** 2026-07-20
+**Decision:** Set a monthly Project Spend Cap in Google AI Studio (Spend tab → Monthly spend cap) before running any paid-tier Gemini requests, set slightly below the $5 ceiling.
+**Rationale:** Google's Project Spend Caps (launched March 2026) have a ~10 minute enforcement delay; setting the cap a little under the true budget ceiling avoids a small overshoot.

+### Spike 1 execution: plain Node script, not Next.js

+**Date:** 2026-07-20
+**Decision:** Spike 1 will be built as a standalone Node script (live, typed-in-terminal conversation, human types the "user" side), not inside the Next.js app.
+**Rationale:** Spike 1's question is about model behavior, not architecture.
+A Next.js Route Handler solves a client/server API-key-exposure problem that doesn't exist in a local script run from the terminal.
+Keeping the spike in plain Node isolates "does the model hold the scenario" from "did I configure Next.js correctly" — relevant since this is also a first-time Next.js build.